MadalinaDinga/RE/InternshipApp/README.md

 yarn add gh-pages
 ```

-Add the following scripts in your `package.json`:
+AddObjective the following scripts in your `package.json`:

 ```diff
   "scripts": {